kwabenasapong/openpldoc/manual/source/install_linux.rst

 be the administrator of the system to install OpenLP and will be asked for the administrator password several times through this process.

-If you are using Ubuntu 12.04 or a more recent version then OpenLP is included in the standard distribution.
 When you have the Software Center running simply search for OpenLP and click :guilabel:`Install`.

 .. image:: pics/4searchopenlp.png